Getting Yourself Ready to Enroll in Health Insurance

 Have an active email account

-- If you don’t have one, there are free email accounts such as (Gmail, Yahoo, and Outlook).
-A CAC can also help you set one up if you do not have an email account.
+- If you don’t have one, there are free email accounts such through Gmail, Yahoo, Outlook, and many more.

 Date of Birth